GribApiDotNet/GribApi.NET/README.md

 In theory, all grib_api_lib's functionality is already be exposed via [P\Invoke](https://msdn.microsoft.com/en-us/library/aa446536.aspx).
 However, there's more work required to make it "csharpy".

 ## Usage
+Add **Grib.Api.dll**, **Grib.Api.Native.dll**, and the **ext/grib_api/definitions** directory to your project.
+By default, GribApi.NET assumes the definitions are in the same directory as the library, but you can change the location by setting `Grib::Api::GribEnvironment::DefinitionsPath` or setting the `GRIB_DEFINITION_PATH` environment variable.

+You're ready to go!

+##
 Getting grid information in a GRIB message:
 ```csharp
 using (GribFile file = new GribFile("mygrib.grb"))